Have you ever tried drawing a surfer riding a perfect barreling wave? Here's how to do it without any previous experience.

 Surfing is a highly visual sport that is often compared to ballet and dancing, mainly due to its graceful body movements in sync with Nature's creation.

-Anyone can shoot a surfer with a smartphone or camera from the beach, but professional photographers know how difficult it is to capture the perfect surfer photo.
+Anyone can shoot a surfer from the beach with a smartphone or camera, but professional photographers know how difficult it is to capture the perfect surfer photo.

 The same applies to sketches and drawings.